Uzbekistan: Demographics

 There is some controversy about the percentage of the Tajik population.
 While official state numbers from Uzbekistan put the number around 5%, the number is said to be an understatement and some Western scholars put the number up to 10%–20%.
 Uzbekistan has an ethnic Korean population that was forcibly relocated to the region by Stalin from the Soviet Far East in 1937–1938.
 There are also small groups of Armenians in Uzbekistan, mostly in Tashkent and Samarkand.

-The nation is 88% Muslim (mostly Sunni, with a 5% Shi'a minority), 9% Eastern Orthodox and 3% other faiths.
+The nation is 96% Muslim (mostly Sunni, with a Shi'a minority), 2.3% Eastern Orthodox and 1.7% other faiths.
 The U.S. State Department's International Religious Freedom Report 2004 reports that 0.2% of the population are Buddhist (these being ethnic Koreans).
-The Bukharan Jews have lived in Central Asia, mostly in Uzbekistan, for thousands of years.
-There were 94,900 Jews in Uzbekistan in 1989 (about 0.5% of the population according to the 1989 census), but now, since the dissolution of the Soviet Union, most Central Asian Jews left the region for the United States, Germany, or Israel.
-Fewer than 5,000 Jews remained in Uzbekistan in 2007.
+Bukharan Jews have lived in Central Asia, mostly in Uzbekistan, for thousands of years.
+There were 94,900 Jews in Uzbekistan in 1989 (about 0.5% of the population according to the 1989 census), but since the dissolution of the Soviet Union, most Central Asian Jews left the region for the United States, Germany, or Israel.
+Fewer than 5,000 Jews remained in Uzbekistan in 2007 and they live primarily in Tashkent, Samarkand, and Bukhara.

 Russians in Uzbekistan represented 5.5% of the total population in 1989.
 During the Soviet period, Russians and Ukrainians constituted more than half the population of Tashkent.
 The country counted nearly 1.5 million Russians, 12.5% of the population, in the 1970 census.
 After the dissolution of the Soviet Union, significant emigration of ethnic Russians has taken place, mostly for economic reasons.

 In the 1940s, the Crimean Tatars, along with the Volga Germans, Chechens, Pontic Greeks, Kumaks and many other nationalities were deported to Central Asia.
 Approximately 100,000 Crimean Tatars continue to live in Uzbekistan.
 The number of Greeks in Tashkent has decreased from 35,000 in 1974 to about 12,000 in 2004.
-The majority of Meskhetian Turks left the country after the pogroms in the Fergana valley in June 1989.
+The majority of Meskhetian Turks left the country after the pogrom in the Fergana valley in June 1989.

-At least 10% of Uzbekistan's labour force works abroad (mostly in Russia and Kazakhstan) and other countries.
+Almost 10% of Uzbekistan's labour force works abroad, mostly in Russia and Kazakhstan.